SigmaFlowX/Sber-Spread-Trading/README.md

 Version 2 has 5 hyperramaters and still a fixed allocation for trades.

 Version 3 uses Kelly criterion to calculate position sizes.

+Version 4: look-ahead bias is fixed.
+Since this moment versions 1,2,3 are no longer getting updates and their performance is not realistic.

 **Important:** All three versions used to have a slight look-ahead bias that was fixed only roughly and will be fixed thoroughly in version 4.